 Focus groups were conducted from September to November in 2005.
-Participants included people that attended DFfA workshops and programmes and ADHAZ staff and community food workers involved in the delivery of such programmes and workshops.
+Participants included people who attended DFfA sessions and workshops and ADHAZ staff and community food workers involved in delivery.
 All but one participant was female, and lived in the ADHAZ area.
 No systematic information on the participant's socio-economic background was collected.
-As DFfA programmes target communities living in social and economic deprivation, the majority of the participants were from such areas.
+As DFfA intervention targets communities living in social and economic deprivation, the majority of the participants were from such areas.